jepegit/cellpy/docs/formats.rst

     comment = None

-The ``Cell`` object can also take custom metadata if provieded as keyword arguments (for developers).
+The ``Data`` object can also take custom metadata if provieded as keyword arguments (for developers).

 FileID
 ~~~~~~